rohan-v8rma/Verilog-Vectors/README.md

 Verilog is a Hardware Description Language (HDL).

-It is a language used for describing a digital system such as a network switch, a microprocessor, a memory, or a flip-flop.
+- It is a language used for describing a digital system such as a network switch, a microprocessor, a memory, or a flip-flop.

   We can describe any digital hardware by using HDL at any level.

-Designs described in HDL are independent of technology, very easy for designing and debugging, and are normally more useful than schematics, particularly for large circuits.
+- Designs described in HDL are independent of technology, very easy for designing and debugging, and are normally more useful than schematics, particularly for large circuits.

+- Another distinctive characteristic of an HDL is that it models massive amounts of parallel processes.
+At the lowest level of digital design, every primitive gate (AND, OR, DFF) is an independent concurrent process.

+  Modules are containers representing processes modeled at different levels of abstraction.
+Groups of primitives and modules pass values to each other via networks of signals.

 # FPGA (Field Programmable Gate Array)